ExpediaGroup/apiary-extensions/apiary-metastore-events/kafka-metastore-events/README.md

 # Apiary Kafka Metastore Events

 ## Overview
-Apiary Metastore Events contains a set of modules responsible for retrieving and processing Hive Metastore events.
+Apiary Kafka Metastore Events contains a set of modules responsible for retrieving and processing Hive Metastore events using Kafka.

 Currently, the following modules are defined:
  - [kafka-metastore-integration-tests](kafka-metastore-integration-tests) - Contains integration tests for Kafka Metastore Listener and Receiver.